 Not supported |

-¹ Exchange WebDAV used for Exchange 2007 - Optionally, Riva leverages WebDAV to push user-defined fields and categories to the Master Category List.
+1. Exchange WebDAV used for Exchange 2007 - Optionally, Riva leverages WebDAV to push user-defined fields and categories to the Master Category List.
+WebDAV does not work with ApplicationImpersonation.
 Exchange 2010 does not use WebDAV.

-Prepare the Exchange (On Premise) Connection Account for Riva
+Prepare the Exchange (On-Premises) Connection Account for Riva

-Riva makes use of the built-in Exchange "Full Access" security model to allow it to access Exchange mailboxes without having to have each user's password.
+Riva makes use of the built-in Exchange "Full Access" security model to access Exchange mailboxes without having to have each user's password.
 This is a standard process that is used by many services, including BlackBerry Enterprise Server, to implement secure user impersonation.

 - must be an AD user account with fully enabled Exchange mailbox.